intermezzOS/book/src/paging.md

 Now, we defined `p3_table` in the BSS section, which means that it will start as all zeroes.
-So when we `or` with `0b11`, it means that the first two bits will be set to zero, keeping the rest as zeroes.
+So when we `or` with `0b11`, it means that the first two bits will be set to one, keeping the rest as zeroes.

 Okay, so now we know _what_ we are doing, but _why_?
 Each entry in a page table contains an address, but it also contains metadata about that page.
 The first